readytensor/rt_forecasting_random_forest_sklearn/README.md

 - A **Random Forest Forecaster** algorithm built using **Scikit-Learn** Additionally, the implementation contains the following features:
+- **Hyperparameter Tuning**: HPT is implemented using **scikit-optimize** library.
+To perform hyperparameter-tuning, run the training script (`src/train.py`) with the `--tune` or `-t` flag.
+This will identify the best hyperparameters using Bayesian Optimization and use those to train the model.
 - **Data Validation**: Pydantic data validation is used for the schema, training and test files, as well as the inference request data.
 - **Error handling and logging**: Python's logging module is used for logging and key functions include exception handling.